 Lake ESD custodial staff will implement a schedule of sanitizing all frequently touched surfaces including, door handles, light switches, tabletops, counter tops, sink handles, toilets, and staff room surfaces.

-Lake ESD employees will not share computers, mouse, or other personal desk items with other employees.
+Lake ESD employees will not share computers, mouse, telephones, or other personal desk items with other employees.

-If a positive COVID case occurs at the ESD, or in an EI/ECSE classroom.
-Those respective locations with be shut down until a deep cleaning has occurred.
+If a positive COVID case occurs at the ESD, or in an EI/ECSE classroom, those respective locations with be shut down until a deep cleaning has occurred.

 COVID-19 Contacts:

-Jack Thompson, ESD Superintendent, is the designated contact for Lake ESD COVID-19 concerns and the LPHA (Local Public Health Authority) contact.
+Jack Thompson, Superintendent, is the designated contact for Lake ESD COVID-19 concerns and the LPHA (Local Public Health Authority) contact.
 He will make calls directly to the LPHA regarding any confirmed COVID-19 cases for staff or students, or any cluster of illnesses from staff or students.

 Communication Tree: Superintendent Thompson will notify specific departments as necessary to retain and gather contact logs as needed.

-The Early Intervention Coordinators with make direct contact with parents from those specific programs.
+The Early Intervention Coordinator will make direct contact with parents from those specific programs.

 Health Department, Communicable Disease Nurse.